liamsmith3194/otter-hockey/README.md

 - All the costs are contained in their own row, including the basket total (no delivery cost), delivery total and grand total.
 - All three totals are split out and easy to differentiate based on the various fonts.
-- The Checkout button uses another icon from FontAwesome and follows the same button theme.
+- The check out button uses another icon from FontAwesome and follows the same button theme.

 ![Desktop Basket 2](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/readme-images/basket-2-desktop.PNG)